How does this medication work? What will it do for me?

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 Each white, diamond-shaped, scored, biconvex, film-coated tablet, engraved with "APO" and a bisect on one side and "LMV" bisect "150" on the other, contains 150 mg of lamivudine.
 Nonmedicinal ingredients: anhydrous lactose, colloidal silicon dioxide, crospovidone, magnesium stearate, polyvinyl alcohol, polyethylene glycol, talc, and titanium dioxide.

 Each grey, diamond-shaped, scored, biconvex, film-coated tablet, engraved with "APO" and a bisect on one side and "LMV 300" on the other, contains 300 mg of lamivudine.
 Nonmedicinal ingredients: anhydrous lactose, colloidal silicon dioxide, crospovidone, magnesium stearate, polyvinyl alcohol, polyethylene glycol, talc, and titanium dioxide.

 How should I use this medication?

-The recommended dose for adults and adolescents 12 years of age and older weighing at least 25 kg is 150 mg 2 times daily or 300 mg once daily.
-Doses for children between the ages of 3 months up to 12 years are based on age and body weight, as calculated by the doctor.
+The recommended dose for adults and children who weigh at least 25 kg is 150 mg 2 times daily or 300 mg once daily.
+Doses for children older than 3 months and less than 25 kg are based on age and body weight, as calculated by the doctor.

 Lamivudine may be taken with or without food.